Odd-even effect in the dominant order of self-assembly of cross junctions in space dimension $d \ge 3$: Setting

 \section{Setting}

-We express the number of possible $\langle n\rangle_d$-states as $v(n;d)$, except for the multiplicity arising from colour permutations.
-Obviously, $v(d;d)=1$ and $v(d-1;d)=0$.
-The latter property comes from the colour exclusion at each cross junction.
+We denote the number of possible $\langle n\rangle_d$-states by $v(n;d)$, which counts states while distinguishing both colouring and orientation with respect to the axes.
+Obviously, $v(d;d)=d!$ and $v(d-1;d)=0$.
+The latter property arises from colour exclusion at each cross junction.
 The sum of all possibilities is expressed as

 which strongly depends on the system size $N=L^d$ ($N$ being the total number of junctions).
-The behavior of $v(n;d)$ and $V_d$ at very large $N$, consequently very large $L$, is of our primary interest.
+The behaviour of $v(n;d)$ and $V_d$ at very large $N$, consequently very large $L$, is of our interest.
+Throughout this Letter, we will analyse the problem by first assuming a fixed $L$ and increasing it, rather than assuming a fixed $N$ and varying $d$.

-Although this is not done in this study, finding examples of self-assembled states computationally is possible by translating the problem into the antiferroic $d$-state Potts model \cite{Potts}, placing spins on the vertices of the regular cross-polytopes \cite{polyhedron} at the centres of hypercubic unit cells in dimension $d$ in a corner-sharing arrangement.
-As the interacting spins hate states with the same colour, the state with the minimum energy of a cross junction has spin configurations in which the diagonal pairs of vertices share the same colour.
-In this respect, the present problem is equivalent to characterising the physical ground state of the corresponding spin models.
-An example of $d=3$ was reported in \cite{jcp} with additional details for incompletely self-assembled states.